znuny/manual/source/releases/6_4_1/features.rst

 Mentions
 ========

-Other users now can be referenced/mentioned in rich text editor and will be notified about it.
-A mention is quicker that creating an note to inform an agent, and doses not replace this functionality.
+Other users now can be referenced/mentioned in the rich text editor and will be notified about it.
+A mention is quicker than creating a note to inform an agent and does not replace this functionality.
 There is a new dashboard widget and overview for agents to view their mentions.

-They can also remove themselves from the mention list at any time.
+They can also remove themselves from the mentioned list at any time.

 Check out the full feature set in the documentation.